ravindrajob/CloudAzure/AzureAutomation/README.md

 # Structure
-In our case we use this architecture to collect and alert
+In our case, we used the following architecture to collect data and trigger alerts

 Workers --> DataBase --> Restitution & Alerting --> Notification